BonsaiDen/substrat/README.md

     - Generating files from templates (using [mustache.js](https://github.com/janl/mustache.js))
     - Dynamic file generation (using your custom functions)

+- Easily set up proxies:

+    - Avoid CORS configuration and other issues during local development
+    - Proxy a directory and easily inject mocks for your tests
+    - Add delays to all requests in order to simulate bad networks

 - Is easy to extend with your own, custom tasks
 - Completely generic, can be used with (e.g. [Grunt](http://gruntjs.com), [Jake](https://github.com/mde/jake) or any other task runner or in a standlone script)